The driving force behind the care and compassion…

 Volunteers are the driving force behind the care and compassion at CVIM.
 More than 400 volunteers donate nearly 30,000 hours of their time and talent each year.
 Without them, we would be unable to provide comprehensive health care to our patients in need.
 Both clinical and support volunteers work in every facet of the organization.
 If you are passionate about high quality healthcare for everyone, please get in touch.

-Volunteer is a work of Heart
+Volunteering is a work of Heart

 Dr. Reitano, Volunteer Endocrinologist